moka-guys/100K_exit_questionnaire/README.md

 Script is designed to be used in processing 100k Neg Neg reports - programatically creates Exit Questionnaire payloads and sends them to the CIP API.

 ## What are typical use cases for this script?
-The script is run during the generation of 100k Neg Meg reports.
+The script is run during the generation of 100k Neg Neg reports.

 ## What data are required for this script to run?